 USE: 20 minutes a day.

-MAY NOT USE WHEN: Pregnant, using a pacemaker, has epilepsy, up to 12 weeks after an operation or has been diagnosed with uterus cancer.
+NOTE: Do NOT use if you are pregnant, using a pacemaker, has epilepsy, up to 12 weeks after an operation or has been diagnosed with uterine cancer.